fsantanna-no/ce0/doc/manual.md

 var z : (Bool,()) = (Bool.False,())            -- `z` of tuple type holds tuple
-var n : List = List.Cons(List.Cons(List.Nil))  -- `n` of type `List` holds result of constructor var u : Int = ?                                -- `x` of type `Int` is not initialized
+var n : List = List.Cons(List.Cons(List.Nil))  -- `n` of type `List` holds result of constructor var u : Int = ?                                -- `x` of type `Int` is not initialized var p : ^ \Int = ?                             -- `p` of type `\Int` in outermost scope
 ```

 The assignment can be a question mark `?`, which keeps the variable uninitialized.

+The type of a pointer declaration can be prefixed with a caret `^` to indicate
+that it is bound to the function outermost scope.

 ## Assignments